 - With researchers and international organizations, to find the best ways to measure poverty;

 - With governments and international organizations, to ensure that multidimensional measures of poverty are included in international sustainable development goals.

-On the research front, we are currently undertaking a multi-year participatory research project, in collaboration with Oxford University, that will connect people who have a direct experience of poverty with other experts.
-A key aim of this research is to complement “top down” definitions of poverty with experiential ones, and to demonstrate that it is possible to develop research methodologies that enable the fulfillment of human rights obligations to engage people in poverty in global policy making.
+On the research front, we undertook a multi-year participatory research project, in collaboration with Oxford University, that connected people who have a direct experience of poverty with other experts.
+A key aim of this research was to complement “top down” definitions of poverty with experiential ones, and to demonstrate that it is possible to develop research methodologies that enable the fulfillment of human rights obligations to engage people in poverty in global policy making.